jido/extremepriv/README.md

 ## about extreme privacy

-I have had enough of seeing my private information fall in the wrong hands.
+I have had enough of seeing my private information fall into the clutches of wrongdoers.
 Extreme privacy aims to solve the issue once and for all.

 **The first principle** of the scheme is that personally identifiable information (PII) belongs in the hands of the user, not in the hands of large organisations.